+Put Instant Pot on saute, high.
 Add olive oil.
 Add onions, garlic and bacon and cook down until bacon cooks a bit and onions soften.

 Add precooked sausage and warm along side other ingredients.

-Turn off IP.
-Add red beans, drained.
+- Turn off IP by pressing cancel.
+Add red beans, drained and rinsed.

-Add chicken broth and water (we used 2 c. of each to look like this picture, if you want it wetter add an extra 1/2-1 c. chicken broth fora soupier consistency).
+- Add chicken broth and water (we used 2 c. of each to look like this picture, if you want it wetter add an extra 1/2-1 c. chicken broth for a soupier consistency).
 Stir.

 - Add salt, and cumin.
 Stir.
 Sprinkle in uncooked rice and submerge into liquid on top, do not stir.